It is time to get very friendly with your sewing machine–your new best friend forever (BFF).

 And, do you also see the very helpful diagram on how to wind a bobbin and thread your sewing machine?!
 Yes, many machines will include these helpful diagrams.
 Sweet!

-Bobbin Winding Spindle (2)
+Bobbin Winding Shaft (2)

 This is where you place your EMPTY bobbin so that you can fill it with high-quality thread.
 It is located to the right of the bobbin winding thread guide.